Alexbest3000/Verum-demo/README.md

 **The Brutally Honest AI**

-Verum is an AI-powered OSINT Socio-Economic-Cognitive Anti-Virus and behavioral analysis platform.

-The system detects deception patterns in visual/text content using computer vision (ELA) and LLM orchestration.
-Is a cognitive security ecosystem.
-We have combined deepfake detection, semantic risk analysis, and a psychological profiler into a single app.
-It is a "Firewall for the Mind" that protects the user from deception across image, text, and human behavior.
+Verum is a multi-modal cognitive security ecosystem designed for the post-truth era.
+We’ve merged Visual Forensics, Semantic Audit, and Behavioral Profiling into a single "Firewall for the Mind."

+### **🛡️ What it does**

+Verum protects users from deception across three critical layers:

+    Visual: Deepfake and AI-generation detection using Computer Vision (ELA).

+    Semantic: Real-time "Bullshit Detection" in text—identifying hidden risks, logical traps, and corporate gaslighting (LLM Orchestration).

+    Behavioral: A psychological profiler that reads between the lines to reveal hidden human intentions and manipulation patterns.

 ### ⚠️ Source Code Status